prewired/prewired.github.io/_pages/mentors.md

 ## Certifications and qualifications

-### Disclosure (aka CRB checking)
+### Disclosure

 We work with the [STEM East Ambassador Programme](http://www.stemeast.org.uk) to organise [PVG Disclosure](https://www.mygov.scot/pvg-scheme/) for our mentors free of charge.
 All our mentors are obliged to obtain PVG Disclosure and we periodically arrange sessions with STEM East.  <!-- Check back here to find out when one is being scheduled. -->

 ### Certifications